 Environment.
-The pier is part of the Ferry Point Park which is itself part of the larger Miller/Knox Regional Shoreline.
+The pier sits in Ferry Point Park, which is part of the larger Miller/Knox Regional Shoreline.
 A short distance to the north sees Keller Beach Park and beyond that the residential Point Richmond district.
 Just past Point Richmond are the Richmond-San Rafael Bridge and the dividing line between San Francisco Bay and San Pablo Bay.

 The pier itself sits at the tip of Point Richmond, the terminus end for the one time very important Santa Fe Railroad.
 The railroad carried passengers from throughout the U.S. to the point and from there a ferry was needed to carry them to San Francisco.
 The ruins of that ferry landing hug the left or south side of the pier.